jonahwinninghoff/SQL_Project/README.md

 - All Databricks and R scripts can be found in **Scripts** file.
 - All tidy and raw datasets can be found in **Datasets** file.

 Please take your time to view this coding works.
 The Presentation.Rmd is self-explanatory.
-If you do not want to execute the Presentation.Rmd code to understand my work, please look up at this [website](https://rpubs.com/jonahwinninghoff/SQL_Final_Project).
+If you do not want to execute the Presentation.Rmd in R programming, please use this [website](https://rpubs.com/jonahwinninghoff/SQL_Final_Project) instead.

 </div>